Liability insurance can be complex, but we make it simple.

 Products Liability resulting in personal injury – Restaurant

 A restaurant prepares meals with contaminated food, and several customers become ill.
 Even if the contamination is the fault of the supplier of the raw products in question, the restaurant owner can easily be deemed negligent for serving it and can be brought into a claim for the resulting damages.

 Products Liability resulting in property damage – Manufacturer

 A business assembles structural components for residential buildings and supplies them to builders.
 A faulty product results in a major failure and damage to the surrounding structure, which is traced back to the manufacturer of that product, rather than the installation by the builder.

 Liability policies are designed to provide your business with protection against the losses that can arise from fighting personal injury and/or property damage proceedings, and the potential of paying out large sums of money in compensation and penalties.

 The use of this personnel is very common in the trade industry, but this also exposes businesses to additional risks.
 If one of these parties is found liable for personal injury or property damage and they don’t have their own valid & effective policy in place, the contracting party can be held liable.
 While businesses who contract work should always ensure that their contractors have their own insurance policies in place, there are some other precautions that can be taken.
 A small business insurance policy that insures liability may be able to offer extensions to help protect your business if one of your contractors has not kept their own liability cover up to date.

 This is an important distinction that clients have been consistently caught out on.
 If you perform a task that needs to be re-done for any reason, most liability policies will not offer any coverage for the cost to your business to undertake this work.
 This can be a damaging and costly exercise when considering both labour and materials.
-We can source products for you that include this cover and will make a point of asking you if this is something you’d like to be protected against.

 Product Recall Expenses